 Fox holds a bachelor’s degree in computer science from Ball State University.
 He also holds an MBA from the University of Cincinnati in Ohio.

 SVP, Information Security QBE the Americas

 Stephen Fried is a seasoned information security leader with more than 30 years of experience in information technology.
 For the past 18 years he has provided effective information security leadership to large organizations.
 He is an accomplished security professional with extensive experience in the development, implementation and leadership of effective information risk management programs for both large and small enterprises.
 He has led the creation of security programs for two Fortune 500 companies and has a background in such diverse security issues as risk assessment and management, security policy development, security architecture, infrastructure and perimeter security design, outsource relationship security, offshore development, intellectual property protection, security technology development, business continuity, secure e-business design, and information technology auditing.

 A frequently invited speaker at conferences, Fried is also active in many security industry organizations.
-He is the author of "Mobile Device Security," by CRC Press, and he is also a contributing author to the "Information Security Management Handbook," "The Official (ISC) Guide to the CISSP CBK," and "The Certified Information Security Manager (CISM) Review Manual."
+He is the author of "Mobile Device Security" (CRC Press), and he is also a contributing author to the "Information Security Management Handbook," "The Official (ISC)2 Guide to the CISSP CBK" and "The Certified Information Security Manager (CISM) Review Manual."